 A hash rate is then the speed at which hashing operations take place during the mining process.
 If the hash rate gets too high and miners solve the target has too quickly, increasing the potential for a collision, and indicating that the difficulty of the hash needs to be adjusted accordingly.
-For example, at present, Bitcoin is mined/hashed about every 10 minutes.
+For example every 10 minutes, at present, new Bitcoin is mined.

 SHA-256 is complex and sensitive, this makes hash sequence reversal, in an effort to find the original input data, basically impossible.
 The difficulty of meeting SHA-256 means that this hash is extremely secure because it is“collision resistant.”
 Collision resistance expresses the likelihood of two different networks solving the same hash at the same chance is minuscule

 Therefore, given the possible permutations of SHA-256, the probability of a collision is negligible.
 Below is a comparison of two different hash outcomes.
 The first only uses the single hash function (SHA-1), while the second uses the double hash function (SHA-256).
 And as you can see, the double hash function produces a much more complicated hash and as a consequence is far more collision resistant.

 Here are a few examples of other cryptographic hash functions and when collision resistance broke, and it will become evident why SHA-256 is currently the favored hash: